Steve Lynch

 Steve Lynch (born January 18, 1955) is an American guitarist.
 He is best known as the co-founder and lead guitarist of the glam metal/hard rock band Autograph, which formed in 1983.
 He decided to commit himself to music and mastering guitar when Jimi Hendrix died in 1970.
 In addition to Hendrix, Lynch's influences came from late-1960s and early-1970s rock musicians such as Led Zeppelin, Pink Floyd and the Beatles.
-He initially played bass, however Hendrix's death in 1970 influenced him to switch to guitar.
+He initially played bass; however Hendrix's death in 1970 influenced him to switch to guitar.

 Lynch gradually developed his signature two-handed (eight-finger) tapping technique throughout the 1970s and into the mid-1980s to current day.

+Early life

+Lynch was born on January 18, 1955 in Williston, North Dakota, but at the age of one, he moved with his family to Seattle, where he was primarily raised.
+He was one of six children.

 Career

 Lynch toured the Pacific Northwest (Washington, Oregon, Northern California, Idaho, Montana, Utah, and British Columbia during the early to late 70s before attending the Guitar Institute of Technology in Los Angeles in 1978.
 Upon graduation in 1979 he won the prestigious 'Most Likely to Succeed' award.
 He also signed a publishing contract with Dale Zdenek Publications in 1979 for his instructional book on his two-handed tapping technique, titled The Right Touch.

 Lynch rose to stardom during the mid-1980s, when his then-current band, Autograph, (RCA Records) had a top-40 hit with "Turn Up the Radio", which peaked No. 29 on the US Billboard Hot 100.
-The debut album ‘Sign in Please’ also earned gold certification in America and Canada.
 Lynch's work on the track helped earn him "Guitar Solo of the Year" honors from Guitar World Magazine.
+Featured on Autograph's debut album, Sign In Please, the song helped the album earn gold certification in America and Canada.

 Autograph went on to record two more albums for RCA, That's the Stuff (1985) and Loud and Clear (1987).
 Lynch also won the New York Music Expo's Best New Guitarist award in 1985, which won him a seat on the speaking panel at Madison Square Gardens in New York City alongside Al DiMeola, Les Paul, Johnny Winter and Larry Coryell.

 Lynch, with his band Autograph, toured in the 80s with Van Halen, Motley Crue, Aerosmith, Heart, Brian Adams, Ronnie James Dio among several others.
 They also filmed several videos for MTV and VH1.
 In addition, Lynch performed on American Bandstand and Solid Gold with Autograph, as well as wrote and recorded numerous songs for television, movies, and video games.
 He then wrote his second and third instructional books and recorded his instructional video ‘The Two-Handed Guitarist’ on REH Videos in 1987.